Juvederm Injections NYC

-Juvederm® injectable filler is one of the post popular dermal fillers in the United States, with five types of Juvederm products available to plump lips, restore volume, smooth lines, and treat winkles and facial folds.
-Dr. Michele Green is a NYC Allergan Platinum Injector, utilizing Botox and the Juvederm family of fillers, to help restore, rejuvenate and enhance your face to achieve a more youthful and enhanced appearance.
+Juvederm® injectable filler is one of the most popular dermal fillers in the United States, with five types of Juvederm products available to plump lips, restore volume, smooth lines, and treat wrinkles and facial folds.
+Dr. Michele Green is a NYC Allergan Platinum Injector, utilizing Botox and the Juvederm collection of fillers to help restore, rejuvenate, and enhance your face to achieve a more youthful appearance.
 As one of the first doctors in New York to incorporate the use of Juvederm and Botox injections in her New York practice, Dr. Green was an early adopter of this filler and has treated thousands of happy NYC patients.

-Juvederm injections are an extremely popular cosmetic procedure.
-More than 2.4 million cosmetic injections with hyaluronic acid-based fillers, including Juvederm, were performed in 2016 alone.
-Juvederm is a technologically advanced formulation of hyaluronic acid which can be used on all patients who have fine lines and deep wrinkles, regardless of skin type.
+Juvederm injections are an extremely popular cosmetic treatment.
+More than 2.4 million cosmetic filler injections with hyaluronic acid-based fillers, including Juvederm, were performed in 2016 alone.
+Juvederm is a technologically advanced formulation of hyaluronic acid that can be used on all patients with fine lines and deep wrinkles, regardless of skin type.
 Juvederm injectables are derived from hyaluronic acid, which is a naturally occurring sugar complex found in the skin.
-As we age, our bodies decrease producing hyaluronic acid and we cannot replace what is lost.
-By injecting a sophisticated hyaluronic acid filler, such as Juvederm, we can replace lost facial volume, enhance facial features, and restore a more youthful appearance.
+As we age, our bodies decrease, producing hyaluronic acid, and we cannot replace what is lost.
+By injecting a sophisticated hyaluronic acid filler, such as Juvederm, Dr. Green can replace facial volume loss, enhance facial features and contours, and restore a more youthful appearance.

 What is Juvederm?

-The Juvéderm® collection of fillers was developed by Allergan, the maker of Botox Cosmetics.
+Allergan, the maker of Botox Cosmetics, developed the Juvéderm® collection of fillers.
 Juvederm is a smooth injectable gel that is injected into the mid to deep dermal layer of the skin.
-Each different Juvederm dermal filler has its own unique properties and is targeted to treat different areas of the body to provide various treatment options.
-Juvederm is a hyaluronic acid dermal filler, and restores the body’s own natural hyaluronic acid that is currently being depleted.
-The injection of hyaluronic acid into deep facial wrinkles, creases, and folds adds volume and fullness, and enhances the moisture content of the skin.
-Juvederm was FDA approved in 2006 for the treatment of moderate to severe facial wrinkles and folds, such as the smile lines or nasolabial folds.
+Each different Juvederm dermal filler has its own unique properties and is targeted to treat different areas of the body to provide various cosmetic treatment options.
+Juvederm is a hyaluronic acid dermal filler that restores the body’s own natural hyaluronic acid.
+The injection of hyaluronic acid into deep facial wrinkles, creases, and folds adds volume and fullness and enhances the moisture content of the skin.
+Juvederm was FDA-approved in 2006 for treating moderate to severe facial wrinkles and folds, such as the smile lines or nasolabial folds.
 Juvederm Ultra Plus XC was the “original” dermal filler developed to treat these deeper lines and wrinkles in the face.
-Since that time, five other products in the Juvederm family of injectables have been created, including Juvederm Vollure XC, Juvederm Volbella, Juvederm Voluma, Juvederm Volite, and Juvederm Ultra XC.
+Since then, five other products in the Juvederm family of injectables have been created, including Juvederm Vollure XC, Juvederm Volbella, Juvederm Voluma, Juvederm Volite, Juvederm Volux, Skinvive, and Juvederm Ultra XC.
 Each Juvederm injectable was designed to treat a different area of the face and different types of volume loss or facial wrinkles.
+Dr. Green is an Allergan Platinum injector and was among the first dermatologists in NYC to offer Juvederm injections for cosmetic enhancement and rejuvenation.

-- Juvederm Ultra Plus XC: Juvederm Ultra Plus XC treats moderate to severe nasolabial folds, smile lines, and marionette lines.
+• Juvederm Ultra Plus XC: Juvederm Ultra Plus XC treats moderate to severe nasolabial folds, smile lines, and marionette lines.
 It is also used for lip enhancement.
-Juvederm Ultra Plus XC is compounded with lidocaine to minimize and discomfort form injection.
+Juvederm Ultra Plus XC is compounded with lidocaine to minimize discomfort from the injections.

-- Juvederm Voluma XC: Juvederm Voluma is the ideal product to add volume to cheeks, chin, and restore lost facial volume.
-Voluma is designed for facial contouring, lifting the cheeks, improving facial sagging and the appearance of jowls and facial hollows.
+• Juvederm Voluma XC: Juvederm Voluma is the ideal product to add volume to cheeks and chin and restore lost facial volume.
+Voluma is designed for facial contouring, lifting the cheeks, improving facial sagging, and the appearance of jowls and facial hollows.

-- Juvederm Volite: Is the first injectable treatment that provides clinically proven dermal hydration, after just one treatment.
+• Juvederm Volite: This is the first injectable treatment that provides clinically proven dermal hydration after just one treatment.
 It works on improving overall skin quality, as it improves elasticity, hydration, and fine lines.

-- Juvederm Volux: Juvederm Volux XC has been created to specifically to treat the jawline.
+• Juvederm Volux: Juvederm Volux XC has been created specifically to treat the jawline.
 It can be used to treat severe loss of jawline definition, erase lower facial folds, reduce the appearance of jowls, and provide the ideal facial contour.

 Juvederm Volbella and Juvederm Voluma are both used to treat acne scars and restore lost volume and collagen from atrophic acne scars.

-There are a number of different areas that can be addressed with different Juvederm fillers, meaning you can access a more youthful appearance in areas such as:
+There are a number of different areas that can be addressed with other Juvederm dermal fillers, meaning you can access a more youthful appearance in areas of the face and body such as:

 Which Juvederm is best for lips?

-Lip augmentation has become one of the most popular cosmetic procedures in dermatology.
-The treatment of the lips is not just for lip enhancement, but to create symmetry in uneven lips, reshape and contour the lips.
-A large part of treating the lips is also treating the visible signs of aging around the lips, and the vertical lines above and below the lips.
-These perioral lines are referred to as “smoker’s lines”, but the lines are a result of age, smoking, and the damaging effects of the sun.
+Lip augmentation has become one of the most popular cosmetic treatments in dermatology.
+The treatment of the lips is not just for lip enhancement but to create symmetry in uneven lips and reshape and contour the lips.
+A large part of cosmetically treating the lips is also treating the visible signs of aging around the lips and the vertical lines above and below the lips.
+These perioral lines are referred to as “smoker’s lines,” but the lines are a result of age, smoking, and the damaging effects of the sun.
 Juvederm Volbella XC was specifically developed to treat these vertical lip lines.
 Juvederm Volbella adds subtle volume and smooths the appearance of these vertical lip lines for up to one year.

-Full, luscious lips, are popular with celebrities like the Kardashians, models, and actresses alike.
+Full, luscious lips are popular with celebrities like the Kardashians, models, and actresses alike.
 As we age, we tend to lose collagen in our faces, and the result is that even our lips tend to lose volume, grow thin, and lose their natural moisture and shine.
-Dr. Green’s NYC lip augmentation is one of the most popular and sought after procedures in her Upper East side boutique private office.
+Dr. Green’s NYC lip augmentation is one of the most popular and sought-after procedures in her Upper East Side boutique private office.
 The key to having the most beautiful lips is Dr. Green’s “less is more” approach to dermal fillers.
-During your consultation, Dr. Green will select the best dermal fillers and shape which reflect your style and facial features.
+During your consultation, Dr. Green will select the best dermal fillers and shapes that reflect your style and facial features.
 Her conservative approach to facial injections produces both natural and stunning cosmetic results.

 Cheek enhancement with Juvederm Voluma

-Juvederm Voluma was FDA approved in 2013 for injections of the cheek area and malar area.
-Dr. Michele Green is one of the largest users of Juvederm Voluma in NYC and considers it the ideal filler to restore lost collagen in the cheek area.
-Volume loss in the midface is a chief concern of many of her NYC patients and Juvederm Voluma XC is the ideal way to replenish this lost volume and improve facial sagging.
-By lifting the cheeks and restoring a more youthful appearance, the sagging in the jowls and lower face are cosmetically improved.
+Juvederm Voluma was FDA-approved in 2013 for injections in the cheek and malar areas.
+Dr. Michele Green is one of the largest users of Juvederm Voluma in NYC and considers it the ideal dermal filler to restore lost collagen in the cheek area.
+Volume loss in the midface is a chief concern of many of her NYC patients, and Juvederm Voluma XC is the ideal way to replenish this lost volume and improve facial sagging.
+By lifting the cheeks and restoring a more youthful appearance, the sagging in the jowls and lower face are cosmetically enhanced.

-By restoring the lost volume through facial contouring, the appearance of the jowls are improved, the face is lifted, resulting in a nonsurgical facelift.
+By restoring the lost volume through facial contouring, the appearance of the jowls is improved, and the face is lifted, resulting in a nonsurgical facelift.
 Since most patients do not want to undergo invasive cosmetic surgery with a plastic surgeon, Juvederm Voluma offers an effective and elegant way to look younger without plastic surgery.
-Juvederm Voluma can be used to replace other areas of volume in the face, besides the cheeks, indulging the nasolabial folds, chin, jawline, and temples.
+Juvederm Voluma can be used to replace other areas of volume in the face besides the cheeks, including the nasolabial folds, chin, jawline, and temples.

 Jaw contouring with Juvederm Ultra plus

-Many patients are unhappy about the appearance of their jaw line.
-One of the first areas to show our age is the jaw line and jowl area.
-By injecting Juvederm Ultra Plus around the jawline, and restoring a more youthful appearance, sagging jowls can be corrected.
-Since the neck and jaw line is an important area of facial rejuvenation, many patients choose to combine injectable fillers with other skin tightening procedures to have a more defined jawline.
+Many patients are unhappy about the appearance of their jawline.
+One of the first areas to show our age is the jawline and jowl area.
+By injecting Juvederm Ultra Plus around the jawline and restoring a more youthful appearance, sagging jowls can be corrected.
+Since the neck and jawline is an important areas of facial rejuvenation, many patients choose to combine injectable fillers with other skin tightening procedures to have a more defined jawline.

 Dr. Michele Green often combines Botox into the neck cords and performs a “Nefertiti lift” to improve this area and treat the neck wrinkles.
-If there is submental fat in this area, Dr. Green will utilize Kybella injections or CoolSculpting to permanently remove this unwanted fat and remove the “double chin.”
-Skin laxity is treated with skin tightening lasers, such as Thermage and BBL, to tighten the skin and produce new collagen.
+If there is submental fat in this area, Dr. Green will utilize Kybella injections or CoolSculpting to permanently remove this unwanted fat and treat the “double chin.”
+Skin laxity is treated with skin-tightening lasers, such as Thermage and BBL, to tighten the skin and produce new collagen.

 Chin enhancement with Juvederm Voluma

-One important area of facial enhancement which has been previously neglected is the chin area.
-In the Spring of 2020, Juvederm Voluma was FDA approved not only to treat the cheek area, but the chin area.
-Treating the chin area provides much needed symmetry to the face.
+A critical area of facial enhancement that has been previously neglected is the chin area.
+In the Spring of 2020, Juvederm Voluma was FDA-approved not only to treat the cheek area but also the chin area.
+Treating the chin area provides much-needed symmetry to the face.
 The amount of dermal filler depends on how much each individual needs, but most patients need at least one syringe.
-Juvederm Voluma creates a liquid chin lift when injected into the chin, and appears smooth and natural.
+Juvederm Voluma creates a liquid chin lift when injected into the chin and appears smooth and natural.

 Juvederm Volbella Before & After Photo